Mayor-elect pulled off bus and assassinated near resort city of Acapulco

 Since Mexico's campaign season began last September, more than two dozen political candidates have been killed, according to Data Civica, a non-governmental organization.

-Earlier this month, a local councilwoman was gunned down as she was leaving her home Guerrero.
-Her murder came a few days after the mayor of a town in western Mexico and her bodyguard were killed outside of a gym -- just hours after Sheinbaum won the presidency.
+Earlier this month, a local councilwoman was gunned down as she was leaving her home in Guerrero.
+Her murder came a few days after the mayor of a town in western Mexico and her bodyguard were killed outside of a gym, just hours after Sheinbaum won the presidency.

 Acapulco was once a playground for the rich and famous, but it has lost its luster in the last decade as foreign tourists have been spooked by bloodshed that has made it one of the world's most violent cities.